MJKWoolnough/python/README.md

 The first set of comments are parsed from before the DefParameter.

-The second and thrid set of comments are parsed from either side of a '=' token.
+The second and third set of comments are parsed from either side of a '=' token.

 The final set of comments are parsed from after the DefParameter.